-The Commission for Energy Regulation (CER), the energy regulator in Ireland, has today published its draft decision regarding Gas Networks Ireland’s (GNI) Price Control 4.
+The Commission for Energy Regulation (CER), the energy regulator in Ireland, has today published its Decision Papers regarding Gas Network Ireland’s Price Control 4.
 Frontier worked closely together with CER on various aspects of their submission, including efficiency benchmarking and allowed cost of capital.

 Business rates are a tax on commercial property in the UK, based on an estimated annual rental value.
 In our latest bulletin, we explain why demands for government to reform business rates have been growing.

 A team from Frontier’s Cologne office today volunteered at the newly-founded “Jobcafé for Refugees”.
 The Jobcafé is organised by the Caritas association for the city of Cologne (Caritasverband für die Stadt Köln e.V.).

 The UK Financial Conduct Authority (FCA) has today published its review into the implementation of a price cap on high-cost short-term credit products (payday loans).

 As part of its Clean Energy Package, the European Commission has considered introducing a so-called “550g rule”.
 Frontier has been commissioned by the German energy supplier RWE to review the impact of this rule.

 The Financial Conduct Authority (FCA) has today published a consultation on objective service quality metrics for current account providers.